rajeevsd123/ai-case-study/README.md

 - **Decision making about embryos, their disposition** : Currently, an embryologist uses a standard grading system to assess the appearance of each embryo under the microscope.
 Two embryologists could score an embryo differently based on their experience.
 Different systems had previously been proposed to refine this but, so far, none of them has significantly improved embryo selection.
     >“There is no real standardization of embryo assessment,” says Dr. Nikica Zaninovic, the director of the embryology lab at Weill Cornell Medicine

--   **Incrrease Risk of multiple pregnancies**: [Multiple births](https://www.cdc.gov/art/key-findings/multiple-births.html#:~:text=Multiple%20births%E2%80%94the%20delivery%20of,one%20embryo%20during%20the%20procedure.) primarily result from transfer of more than one embryo during the procedure
+-   **Increased Risk of multiple pregnancies**: [Multiple births](https://www.cdc.gov/art/key-findings/multiple-births.html#:~:text=Multiple%20births%E2%80%94the%20delivery%20of,one%20embryo%20during%20the%20procedure.) primarily result from transfer of more than one embryo during the procedure

 - **Low Success rate**:
-        - Live births per first embryo transfer is 41.4% as per [SART](https://www.sartcorsonline.com/rptCSR_PublicMultYear.aspx)
-       -
-       - Currently, birth rates from IVF vary widely, from 31% for women age 35 and under to around 3% for women age 42 and older when using fresh embryos, according to the Centers for Disease Control and Prevention [CDC](https://nccd.cdc.gov/drh_art/rdPage.aspx?rdReport=DRH_ART.ClinicInfo&rdRequestForward=True&ClinicId=9999&ShowNational=1)
+        - Live births per first embryo transfer is 41.4% as per [SART](https://www.sartcorsonline.com/rptCSR_PublicMultYear.aspx).
+Currently, birth rates from IVF vary widely, from 31% for women age 35 and under to around 3% for women age 42 and older when using fresh embryos, according to the Centers for Disease Control and Prevention [CDC](https://nccd.cdc.gov/drh_art/rdPage.aspx?rdReport=DRH_ART.ClinicInfo&rdRequestForward=True&ClinicId=9999&ShowNational=1)

 - Due to low success rate, many women ultimately have to go through **multiple rounds of IVF**.

 - An IVF cycle involves stimulating the ovaries with hormones, retrieving eggs, fertilizing those eggs with sperm in a lab and then transferring the resulting embryo or embryos to the uterus.
 One cycle can take several weeks and runs $12,000 on average before the cost of medications.
-For a lot of patients, it’s ***Cost-Prohibitive*** to have multiple cycles
+For a lot of patients, it’s ***Cost-Prohibitive*** to have multiple cycles.

 - Mutliple cyclyes makes the process can be **time-consuming, [emotionally exhausting.](https://www.sart.org/patients/a-patients-guide-to-assisted-reproductive-technology/general-information/preparing-for-ivf-emotional-considerations/)**